 Recognition of Prior Learning for Providers

-Recognition of Prior Learning has been integrated into the National Strategy for Higher Education to 2030 and the National Skills Strategy, while the Programme for Government, Our Shared Future commits to ‘develop and implement a standardised system of accreditation of prior learning taking account of previous education, skills, work experience and engagement in society'.
+Recognition of Prior Learning is an important enabler of making lifelong learning more accessible.
+RPL has been integrated into the National Strategy for Higher Education to 2030 , the FET Strategy, and the National Skills Strategy, while the Programme for Government, Our Shared Future commits to ‘develop and implement a standardised system of accreditation of prior learning taking account of previous education, skills, work experience and engagement in society'.

-QQI's core statutory quality assurance guidelines require that provider policies and procedures for learner admission, progression and recognition include "fair recognition of education and training qualifications, periods of study and prior learning, including the recognition of non-formal and informal learning" and that the provider ethos enables flexible learning pathways.
+Our core statutory quality assurance guidelines require that provider policies and procedures for learner admission, progression and recognition enable the fair recognition

 In addition, policies and criteria for the validation of programmes of education and training include explicit reference to RPL for the purposes of access, advanced entry and exemptions.